trueadm/ripple/website/docs/essentials/application.md

 # Mounting the App

 To bring the app to life, we'll use the `mount` function that we imported to attach the application to the DOM.

 `mount()` expects a component, and an options object.
-Inside the options object, we'll use `document.getElementById()` to acquire a reference to the DOM element we want the app to be attached to.
+Inside the options object, we'll use `document.getElementById()` to acquire a reference to the DOM element we want the app to be attached to for the `target` property.